Use the default account whose username is r-bp1jpghfglv6****** and password is Rp829dlwa to connect to the instance.

 The database engine version of the instance is Redis 4.0 or later.

-If the database engine version of an instance does not meet this requirement, you can upgrade the version.
-For more information, see Upgrade the major version.
+If the database engine version of your instance does not meet this requirement, evaluate your business needs and upgrade the major version of the instance.
+For more information, see Major version upgrade.

 Procedure